reactioncommerce/reaction-docs/website/versioned_docs/version-3.0.0/concepts-shops.md

 While the Reaction Commerce API has multi-shop concepts built in, the default UIs for Reaction Commerce (`example-storefront` and `reaction-admin`) have only been built to support a single-shop setup out of the box.
 Any multi-shop UI needs will require additional development work.

 Technically speaking, the current state of multi-shop support is that most entities in the database have a mandatory `shopId` field in their schemas, and most API calls require you to specify a shop or shops.
 There is a `Shops` collection, which can list as many shops as you'd want, with different users having different rights on them thanks to the `Groups` collection.
 This architecture can be leveraged to build custom, multi-shop projects.
-Note that, once again, this is the current state of the API but not the default user interfaces, like `example-storefront` and `reaction-admin`.

 ### Disclaimer: multi-vendor marketplaces